-Section 172 Statement - Directors duty to promote the success of the company (continued)
+Section 172 Statement - Directors' duty to promote the success of the company (continued)

 In promoting the success of the company, the board's principal concern has been, and continues to be, portfolio management, which the board monitors in line with the company's objectives and the interests of current and potential shareholders.
-This is supported by the manager in regularly engaging with major shareholders, by producing quarterly newsletters and monthly factsheets and reporting back to the board on developments in the portfolio.
+This is supported by the manager in regularly engaging with major shareholders, by producing half-yearly newsletters and monthly factsheets and reporting back to the board on developments in the portfolio.

-The chairman visits, or speaks with, the larger shareholders and the board encourages all shareholders to attend the AGM and welcomes any other communication from shareholders.
+The chairman visits, or speaks with, the larger shareholders at least twice a year and the board encourage all shareholders to attend the AGM and welcomes any other communication from shareholders.